UK health minister resigns after breaching coronavirus rules

-LONDON (AP) — U.K. Health Secretary Matt Hancock resigned Saturday, a day after apologizing for breaching social distancing rules with an aide with whom he was allegedly having an affair.
+LONDON (AP) — U.K. Health Secretary Matt Hancock, who has led the country’s response to the coronavirus, resigned Saturday, a day after apologizing for breaching social distancing rules with an aide with whom he was allegedly having an affair.

-The tabloid Sun newspaper had run images showing Hancock, who is married, and senior aide Gina Coladangelo kissing in an office at the Department of Health.
+Hancock had been under growing pressure since the tabloid Sun newspaper published images showing him and senior aide Gina Coladangelo kissing in an office at the Department of Health.
 The Sun said the closed circuit television images were taken May 6 — 11 days before lockdown rules were eased to allow hugs and other physical contact with people outside one’s own household.

-In a resignation letter to Prime Minister Boris Johnson, Hancock said the government owed “it to people who have sacrificed so much in this pandemic to be honest when we have let them down.”
+In a resignation letter to Prime Minister Boris Johnson, Hancock said the government owed it “to people who have sacrificed so much in this pandemic to be honest when we have let them down.”

+“And those of us who make these rules have got to stick by them and that’s why I’ve got to resign,” he wrote.

+Sajid Javid, who was the U.K. Treasury chief earlier in Johnson’s government before resigning in February 2020, will replace Hancock as health secretary.
+Javid was also home secretary in then Prime Minister Theresa May’s government.

-Johnson said he was “sorry” to receive Hancock’s resignation and that he “should leave office very proud of what you have achieved — not just in tackling the pandemic, but even before COVID-19 struck us.”
+Johnson said he was sorry to receive Hancock’s resignation and that he “should leave office very proud of what you have achieved — not just in tackling the pandemic, but even before COVID-19 struck us.”

-Johnson had been facing widespread calls to fire Hancock, who has led the country’s response to the pandemic.
+Johnson had earlier expressed confidence in Hancock despite widespread calls to fire him.

+Jonathan Ashworth, health spokesman for the opposition Labour Party, said “it is right that Matt Hancock has resigned.
+But why didn’t Boris Johnson have the guts to sack him and why did he say the matter was closed?”

-The Sun late Friday also published a video of the embrace, which had prompted the main opposition Labour Party to deem his position “hopelessly untenable.”
-Some Conservative lawmakers had also called on Hancock to quit because he wasn’t practicing what he has been preaching during the pandemic.
+Some lawmakers from the governing Conservatives had also called on Hancock to quit because he wasn’t practicing what he has been preaching during the pandemic.

-“The last thing I would want is for my private life to distract attention from the single-minded focus that is leading us out of this crisis,” Hancock said in his letter of resignation.
+“The last thing I would want is for my private life to distract attention from the single-minded focus that is leading us out of this crisis,” Hancock, who is married, said in his letter of resignation.

 “I want to reiterate my apology for breaking the guidance, and apologize to my family and loved ones for putting them through this,” he said.
 “I also need (to) be with my children at this time.”

-Hancock is the latest in a string of British officials to be accused of breaching restrictions they imposed on the rest of the population to curb the spread of the coronavirus.
+Hancock, 42, is the latest in a string of British officials to be accused of breaching restrictions they imposed on the rest of the population to curb the spread of the coronavirus.

 The government is also facing questions about the circumstances in which Hancock hired Coladangelo, a university friend who was appointed to his department last year.
 She was initially employed as an unpaid adviser and this year became a non-executive director at the Department of Health, a role that pays about 15,000 pounds ($21,000) a year.